Home / Blog /

 • Peas

-If you're not getting adequate amounts of these nutrients via your diet and you're interested in supplementation, please speak to your doctor first.
+If you're having PCOS nutrient deficiencies in your diet and you're interested in supplementation, please speak to your doctor first.

 The Vively app offers personalised tools and resources that can help you make informed dietary choices tailored to your condition.
 It provides insights into how certain foods impact your blood sugar levels using continuous glucose monitors (CGMs), helping you to optimise your PCOS nutrition and improve glucose control.